 For over a century, St. Mary School has had an outstanding tradition of providing quality, God-centered education to young people throughout the Leelanau Peninsula.

 1887– Mother Benedicta, a cousin of the Schaub’s from Chicago, sent Fr.
-Bauer three of her most able Benedictine nuns to staff his school.
+Bauer three of her most able Benedictine nuns to staff the school.

-1908 – An east wing was added including two classrooms, a larger chapel, and more living space for the sisters whose previous living space had been classrooms by day.
+1908 – An east wing was added including two classrooms, a larger chapel, and more living space for the nuns.

 1924 – The village of Provemont changed its name to Lake Leelanau.

-1925 - A stone convent was built on the site of the old church to give the sisters a private residence and supply more classroom space.
-(The current rectory and Parish Offices)
+1925 - A stone convent (current rectory and Parish Office) was built on the site of the old church in order to provide the nuns with a private residence and expand classroom space.

 1948 – St. Mary School became strictly a parochial school (i.e. supported by a parish).

-1970 – Through the Dominican community’s decision, the sisters withdrew from the high school which continued with an all lay staff.
+1970 – As a result of changes in the Dominican community, nuns withdrew from the high school.
+It continued with an all lay staff.

-1970s – Improvements included lowered ceilings, fluorescent lighting, gas-fired boilers to replace the heating plant, and smaller insulated windows to replace the old, large, single paned windows.
+1970s – Improvements included lowered ceilings, fluorescent lighting, gas-fired boilers, and updated insulated windows.

-1982-1986 – Sr. Lynn Tilson came to St. Mary to teach science and religion, and to coach girls’ basketball and girls’ softball.
+1982 to1986 – Sr. Lynn Tilson came to St. Mary to teach science, religion, and to coach girls’ basketball and softball.
 Since her departure, the school has had an all lay staff.

 2003 – Ground was broken on a $1.5 million building campaign.
 Additions to the existing 1938 school building included a gymnasium, kitchen/cafeteria, administrative offices, and large lobby area complete with trophy cases.